juan-gamero-salinas/rsm-thermal-daylight-optimization/README.md

 # rsm-thermal-daylight-optimization

-This repository contains supplementary material for reproducing the results using the methodology described in the R Markdown HTML and PDF file of the research pre-print (under review) paper `Response Surface Methodology coupled with desirability functions for multi-objective optimization: minimizing indoor overheating hours and maximizing useful daylight illuminance.`

-Additionally, it also contains Rhino/Grasshopper simulation files for implementing parametrically the thermal comfort and daylight simulations of the case study explained on the paper.
+This repository provides supplementary materials to reproduce the results outlined in the research preprint, *Response Surface Methodology coupled with desirability functions for multi-objective optimization: minimizing indoor overheating hours and maximizing useful daylight illuminance* (currently under review).
+The methodology is detailed in the accompanying R Markdown HTML and PDF files.
+Access the preprint on arXiv here.
+Additionally, the repository includes Rhino/Grasshopper simulation files to parametrically implement the thermal comfort and daylight simulations featured in the case study discussed in the paper.

 ![](https://github.com/juan-gamero-salinas/rsm-thermal-daylight-optimization/blob/main/UDI_64runs.gif?raw=true)